Peter Pan's Flight: Expanded version (since 1983)

 Departing from the station, but before entering the actual ride building, guests fly over the rooftops of London.
 The new version of the ride includes Audio-Animatronic versions of the characters, like at the Magic Kingdom in Florida.
 As part of the new remodel, scenes from the Florida ride were added to Disneyland, including the pirate ship deck where Peter and Hook duel on the tip of the ship's bowsprit (at the Magic Kingdom Peter and Hook duel on the ship's mainsail).
 Few scenes are identical between the two versions, but they are very similar nonetheless.

 The new Disneyland ride opened as part of New Fantasyland on May 25, 1983.
 After winding through the queue, guests board a three-passenger miniature galleon, which is suspended from a track on the ceiling above to enhance the sensation of flying through the air.
 The ship leaves the load area and winds through the Darlings' nursery, passing Nana the Saint Bernard dog nursemaid next to some toy blocks which spell "D1SN3Y" when read backwards.
 Wendy, John and Michael Darling are on the bed and Peter Pan's shadow is on the wall.

 Guests hear Peter Pan saying, "Come on, everybody!
 Here we go!"
 At this point, the ship flies out of the nursery window and over moonlit London.
 Lights from Tinker Bell twinkle all around.
 Below guests are miniature versions of some of London's famous landmarks, including St Paul's Cathedral, Big Ben, the Tower Bridge and the River Thames.

 Then, going past "the second star to the right and straight on 'til morning," the flying ships reach Neverland, where guests pass some of its landmarks, including the Indian village, a glowing volcano, a giant octopus, three colored fish, The Lost Boys' camp, Mermaid Lagoon, and Skull Rock.
 It is here that guests encounter some of Neverland's most famous residents, including Princess Tiger Lily, Mr. Smee, Tick-Tock the Crocodile and Peter's arch-rival, Captain Hook, in addition to Peter and the Darlings.

 On February 2, 2015, the attraction closed for refurbishment.
-It was originally scheduled to reopen on May 21, 2015, but was later pushed back to July 1, 2015.
-New animatronics of Wendy, John, and Michael now fly above John's bed in the Nursery (previously John and Michael were sitting in John's bed, with Wendy sitting on a chair next to them).
-New special effects were also added to the London and Neverland scenes.
+Its reopening date, which was originally scheduled for May 21, 2015, was pushed back to July 1, 2015.
+The refurbishment included new animatronics, including a scene of Wendy, John, and Michael flying above John's bed in the Nursery.
+It also added new special effects to the London and Neverland scenes.